Dayna Manning: Compilations

 Manning's tracks have been included on a number of compilations.
 Her live track "I Want," recorded at the original Lilith Fair in Vancouver in 1997, was included on two Lilith Fair compilations, one in 1998 and one in 2000.
-She contributed "I Know How The Moon Must Feel" to the 2000 soundtrack for the film Thomas and the Magic Railroad.
-She is expected to perform a new version of the song for Rainbow Sun Productions' video presentation commemorating the film's 20th anniversary, which will premiere on YouTube on July 19, 2020.
+She contributed "I Know How the Moon Must Feel" to the 2000 soundtrack for the film Thomas and the Magic Railroad.
 Her 2002 single "Miracle" was included on the WEA International compilation Women & Songs 6, which also included tracks by artists such as Vanessa Carlton, Madonna, and Sheryl Crow.
 The compilation, released in December 2002, became the best-selling album in the Women & Songs franchise, and reached No. 7 on the Top Canadian Albums chart.
 A year later her version of "Silent Night," performed by Damhnait Doyle, was released on Women & Songs Christmas.

 Folkyo (2006)

 After eight years Manning parted ways with EMI.
 Her third album, Folkyo, was released on December 19, 2006, and saw Manning write, co-produce, engineer and perform.
 She released the album on her own label, LeParc Records, and even raised funds to finish production by working at a construction camp in Northern British Columbia for the Winter of 2006.
 Collaborators included Ian Brown from Matthew Good Band and Christian Thor-Valdson from Copyright.
 Folkyo received positive reviews, praising the album's musical intricacy and Manning's voice and writing, as well as its complex tones and clever lyrics.

-According to a Toronto Quarterly article in 2012, "[Manning's] songwriting is sincere and superbly crafted, her finger-picking skills are unmatched and her voice is truly unmistakable with a timbre that reminds one of Roy Forbes, Joni Mitchell and Dolly Parton all at once."
+According to a Toronto Quarterly article in 2012, "[Manning's] songwriting is sincere and superbly crafted, her finger-picking skills are unmatched and her voice is truly unmistakable with a timbre that reminds one of Roy Forbes, Joni Mitchell, and Dolly Parton all at once."

 Trent Severn

-In 2011 Canadian singer-songwriter Emm Gryner approached Manning about forming a folk band, and Manning's childhood friend and violinist Laura C. Bates joined soon thereafter.
+In 2011, Canadian singer-songwriter Emm Gryner approached Manning about forming a folk band, and Manning's childhood friend and violinist Laura C. Bates joined soon thereafter.
 They named the trio Trent Severn, after Trent-Severn Waterway in Southern Ontario.
 All three women contribute to the songwriting and the vocals, while Manning plays banjo or guitar, and frequently reference Canadian culture and landscapes in their music.
 They sold out a number of their early shows, also playing on CBC Radio's Q.